Radiography School 2018-2019 Student Handbook

 The profession of Radiography requires the ability to provide appropriate health care services.
 Radiographers are highly skilled professionals qualified by education to perform imaging examinations and accompanying responsibilities at the direction of physicians qualified to request and/or perform radiologic procedures.
-The UA Radiologic Technology degree covers twenty-four (24) consecutive months and combines classroom instruction with practical application of knowledge and skills necessary to work in a Radiology department.
-At the completion of the 24-month degree the Student Radiographer will have achieved the following learning outcomes.
+The UA Radiologic Technology degree covers twenty-four (24) consecutive months (nine (9) months of general education & fifteen (15) months of technical education) and combines classroom instruction with practical application of knowledge and skills necessary to work in a Radiology department.
+At the completion of the twenty-four (24) month degree the Student Radiographer will have achieved the following learning outcomes.

 THE STUDENT/GRADUATE WILL:

 ● Position & irradiate patients to visualize anatomical structures on an imaging receptor to achieve a diagnostic radiographic image (Clinical competency).

 ● Apply radiation protection principles for the patient, self, and others (Clinical competency).

 ● Demonstrate & employ verbal & written communication skills (Communication).